jnozzi/cocoadev.com/markdown/HowToNestDocumentsInsideOtherDocuments.md

 Thanks for the thoughts!

-General/CliffPruitt
+CliffPruitt

 ----

 If I understand you correctly, I'm not sure saving just the UID would be a good idea-- going back to one of the examples above, if someone made a change to the item with the UID on a second computer, transfered the document file back to their first computer, the change would not be transfered over.
 The user would expect that the item is unique, and since he just edited it on the second computer, it would be confusing for him to see the same item on the first computer, without any of his changes.
 On the other hand, if you think this might be a reasonable behavior for the data you're working with, feel free to do it just like that.

-Coming up with a globally unique string is simple, take a look at General/UniqueFileName.
+Coming up with a globally unique string is simple, take a look at UniqueFileName.
 After that, just remember what you're dealing with when you're conceptually thinking of objects.
 Sometimes you'll be comparing pointers to an object, sometimes you'll be comparing unique strings in an object.
 Once you're used to thinking in this mindset, everything should start to fall into place.

 As far as XML, well, that's just how you'll be saving the data.
 Reading and writing to disk is the easy part, it's only when you load the objects into memory that it starts to get complex. :)